asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

   article include using EC2 Spot Instances for cost-effective hosting and using distributed locking with leases to prevent duplicate work and handle faults, providing a cost-effective and reliable way to create a chatbot.
+meta_description: >-
+   Discover how to build an OpenAI Discord bot on AWS using Python and ChatGPT.
+See how this software system is cost-effective and highly available.
 summary_video_enabled: true
 summary_video: demo.mp4
 summary_video_type: video/mp4